Rainbow-bearded Thornbill

 Chalcostigma herrani tolimae

-Distribution: Western Andes of southern Colombia (Munchique and south to Nariño), continuing on both slopes of the Andes in Ecuador, and into northern Peru (Piura and NW Cajamarca)
+Distribution: Western Andes of southern Colombia (Munchique and south to Nariño), continuing on both slopes of the Andes in Ecuador, and into northern Peru (departments of Piura and northwestern Cajamarca).
+It inhabits high-elevation scrub, páramo edges, and elfin forest margins throughout this range.

 Species Overview